VincentGijsen/Inkscape/README.md

+## Modification to work with JTEG firmware

+made some changes to the gcode redered in order to work with gcode parser in jteg's modified grbl

+All credits to original author!

 # Extensions - Fab Lab Sud31-Val d'Ariège edition

 Theses extensions come from oni305 (https://hackaday.io/oni305) and are adapted to the our lab's equipment.